barteksc/ionic-android-cab/README.md

 Some (default 2) number of actions is visible on action bar as icons, others are accessible via popover as title without icons.

+If side menu with drag content is enabled, it will be disabled on CAB show and enabled on CAB hide.

 Check `demo/index.html` for working example.

 ## Options